Brexit: What is the 'no deal' WTO option?

 Yes it does, as part of the EU.

 Examples include the United States and China, Brazil and Australia.
-In fact, it's any country with which the EU (and therefore the UK) has not signed a free trade agreement.
+In fact, it's any country with which the EU (and therefore the UK) has not signed a free trade deal.
 That's when WTO rules kick in.

 The US, for example, has at least 20 agreements with the EU that help regulate specific areas of trade, covering everything from wine and bananas to insurance and energy-efficiency labelling.